rugieri/basic-token/README.md

+#basic-token

+## A basic smart contract token example from book: ethereum-smart-contract-development-in-solidity-1st-ed

-REMIX EXAMPLE PROJECT
+###REMIX EXAMPLE PROJECT

 Remix example project is present when Remix loads very first time or there are no files existing in the File Explorer.
 It contains 3 directories:

 1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.